 Since ShapeShift adjusts to your models, you no longer have to think about carrying new purchases around.
 It will work with almost any miniature that has a base.

 Here's some 40k courtesy of Gary Natfka from Faeit 212:

 To be honest, I don't know what these are, since I don't play the quintessential tabletop wargame.
 Which probably means I'm the nerd version of a hipster.

-This is a point that single-handedly solves practically all of the problems I ranted against on the previous page.
+This is a point that single-handedly solves practically all of the problems I ranted against in the section above ("What's The Problem With Foam And Magnets"?).
 There's no option for guns or spears to bend or break since you can position them so that they don't touch anything.
 The bases don't slide around because of the rubber-lined edges, so minis won't bump into one another.

 Here are some things your new case won't make you do any more.
 Annoying last-minute repairs.
 Annoying repairs back at home.
 Repainting small patches of a colour you mixed on Christmas in 2014.
 Fixing chipped paint in general.

 The non-metallic metal will remain as pristine as when you first got it from your commission painter...
 Okay, okay, you painted it yourself.